Carrots Are Orange

 The Princess Knight

-She stands tall, and, through hard work, overcomes her brothers’ teasing and mocking.
+She stands tall and, through hard work, overcomes her brothers’ teasing and mocking.
 The main character is strong, smart, and courageous.
-A great example for young girls and boys (ages 3+).
+An excellent example for young girls and boys (ages 3+).

 Books about courage Little polar bear and the brave little hare